Tobacco endgame: twenty-year international and Russian experience. Part III. Barriers and prospects for ending the tobacco epidemic

 For citations:

 Gambaryan M.G., Drapkina O.M.
-Tobacco endgame: twenty years of international and Russian experience.
-Part I. Policies, strategies, and measures to end the tobacco epidemic: product and consumerfocused initiatives.
+Tobacco endgame: twenty-year international and Russian experience.
+Part III.
+Barriers and prospects for ending the tobacco epidemic.
 Cardiovascular Therapy and Prevention.
 2025;24(9):4487.
 (In Russ.) https://doi.org/10.15829/1728-8800-2025-4487.
 EDN: GMDBRC